kovpas/itc.cli/README.md

 Roadmap
 =======

-Two fetures are planned to be implemented: inapp purchases management and promo codes.
+Two features are planned to be implemented: inapp purchases management and promo codes.